 In our silence, many of us blame ourselves.
 According to Bessel van der Kolk: “It’s hard enough to face the suffering that has been inflicted by others, but deep down many traumatized people are even more haunted by the shame they feel about what they themselves did or did not do under the circumstances.
 They despise themselves for how terrified, dependent, excited, or enraged they felt.”1 This is especially true when the abuse was coerced rather than forced, or if the survivor felt sexually aroused.
 “The result,” as van der Kolk wrote, “can be confusion about whether one was a victim or a willing participant, which in turn leads to bewilderment about the difference between love and terror; pain and pleasure.”2

-Most societies collude with our need to use the imagination to escape memories of sexual abuse, just as most societies have implicitly expected girls and women to remain silent about their abuse histories.
-According to journalist Catherine Clement, “every culture has an imaginary zone for what it excludes.”3 We glimpse the silenced narratives of sexual abuse in representations of sexuality, relationships, girls, adolescents, and women found in literature, movies, songs, advertisements, and pornography that depict a shadow world of sexual exploitation.
-The culture’s imaginary zone also influences how survivors cordon off memories of abuse, showing us what is and is not acceptable, as well as how to narrate our lives.
-Yet through changes in the culture’s imaginary, there is the potential to alter how both individuals and the collective deal with the reality of sexual abuse.
+Most societies collude with our need to use the imagination to escape memories of sexual abuse, just as most societies have implicitly expected girls and women to remain silent about their sexual trauma histories.
+According to journalist Catherine Clement, “every culture has an imaginary zone for what it excludes.”3 We glimpse the silenced narratives of sexual trauma in representations of sexuality, relationships, girls, adolescents, and women found in literature, movies, songs, advertisements, and pornography that depict a shadow world of sexual exploitation.
+The culture’s imaginary zone also influences how survivors cordon off memories of sexual trauma, showing us what is and is not acceptable, as well as how to narrate our lives.
+Yet through changes in the culture’s imaginary, there is the potential to alter how both individuals and the collective deal with the reality of sexual trauma.

-In reaction to profoundly alienating traumas like sexual abuse, I believe we anticipate a societal response to sexual abuse that makes sense not only of what happened to us, but also helps us story our histories according to the larger narrative of our culture or community.
-Psychologist Erik Erikson wrote, “A sense of identity means a sense of being at one with oneself as one grows and develops; and it means, at the same time, a sense of affinity with a community’s sense of being at one with its future as well as its history—or mythology.”4 Historically, survivors of sexual abuse have lacked a sense of being part of a mythology, or narrative, that helps us integrate our psyches as well as reintegrate with the collective.
+In reaction to profoundly alienating traumas like sexual abuse, I believe we anticipate a societal response that makes sense not only of what happened, but also helps us story our histories according to the larger narrative of our culture or community.
+Psychologist Erik Erikson wrote, “A sense of identity means a sense of being at one with oneself as one grows and develops; and it means, at the same time, a sense of affinity with a community’s sense of being at one with its future as well as its history—or mythology.”4 Historically, survivors of sexual trauma have lacked a sense of being part of a mythology, or narrative, that helps us integrate our psyches as well as reintegrate with the collective.

-Instead, after sexual abuse many come to interpret themselves according to age-old tropes or resist them: the whore, the seductress, the slut — those slurs used to devalue women and justify their assault.
-Even if like me, you never told anyone what happened, there nevertheless seems to be an archetypal reaction to sexual abuse that involves inner struggles with self-perceptions according to societal distinctions between purity and defilement used to categorize women according to their sexual histories.
-Regularly, sexually violated girls and women feel irrevocably defiled by sexual abuse, just as many view those with histories of sexual abuse as both culpable in their victimization and tainted by it.
-Rather than integrated into the community through the cultural imaginary, sexual abuse survivors have been scapegoated.
+Instead, after sexual trauma many come to interpret themselves according to age-old tropes or resist them: the whore, the seductress, the slut — those slurs used to devalue women and justify their assault.
+Even if like me, you never told anyone what happened, there nevertheless seems to be an archetypal reaction to sexual trauma that involves inner struggles with self-perceptions according to societal distinctions between purity and defilement used to categorize women according to their sexual histories.
+Regularly, sexually violated girls and women feel irrevocably defiled by sexual trauma, just as many view those with histories of sexual abuse as both culpable in their victimization and tainted by it.
+Rather than integrated into the community through the cultural imaginary, sexual trauma survivors have been scapegoated.

 2 Ibid., p.
 14.